War And The Environment

 In simple words, the region’s ability to adapt to climate change is being dismantled, brick by brick.

-Iran, which is already suffering from air and water pollution, sees its environmental priorities buried under the weight of the regional tensions and sanctions.
+In Israel, emergency laws often allow for expedited destruction of land in “the security zones,” sidelining assessments of war impacts on the environment.
+Iran, which is already suffering from air and water pollution, sees environmental priorities buried under the weight of regional tensions and sanctions.